One of the first electrical engineering institutes in Germany

 2011 Renamed to Institute of Photovoltaics (IPV)

-2014 Extension by the Department of Electr.
+2014 Expansion with the Department of Electr.
 Energy Storage (EES)

 since 2014 Prof. Peter Birke (Head of department)